cakephp/docs/en/development/configuration.rst

 tried to ship CakePHP useful defaults to get you developing more rapidly.

-Configuration in CakePHP is handled via the :php:class:`Cake\Core\Configure` class.
-You should familiarize yourself with it before trying to dive to far into configuration.  ``Configure`` stores all configuration data in a CakePHP application, and gives a simple, consistent way for applications and plugins to read/write and persist configuration data.
+Configuration in CakePHP is handled via the :php:class:`Cake\Core\Configure` class, and the ``config()`` methods on various classes.
+You should familiarize yourself with it before trying to dive to far into configuration.  ``Configure`` stores most configuration data in a CakePHP application, and gives a simple, consistent way for applications and plugins to read/write and persist configuration data.

 Out of the box a CakePHP application comes with a number of configuration files that are loaded by ``App/Config/bootstrap.php``.
 Feel free to remove/merge or